NitaCristian/NitaCristian.github.io/Getting Started/1_Getting_started.md

 Most applications rarely compile and execute as intended at the first run.
 A huge or complex application programmed in any language needs many runs as part of a testing effort to identify errors in code, called bugs.
 After the bugs are fixed, the executable is rebuilt, and the testing process continues.

 Thus, in addition to the three steps—programming, compiling, and linking—software development also involves a step called debugging in which the programmer analyzes errors in code and fixes them.
-Good development environments supply tools and features that help in debugging
+Good development environments supply tools and features that help in debugging.